metal3d/katenary/README.md

-  convert     Convert docker-compose to helm chart help        Help about any command show-labels Show labels of a resource version     Display version
+  convert     Convert docker-compose to helm chart help        Help about any command show-labels Show labels of a resource upgrade     Upgrade katenary to the latest version if available version     Display version

 Flags: